 Rocky Top Mountain Coaster

 Amp up your adrenaline and reach speeds of up to 30 mph when you power through unparalleled Smoky Mountain Scenery on the Rocky Top Mountain Coaster.
 Embrace almost 10 minutes of high-speed thrills as you ride the longest coaster in East Tennessee.
-Add this to the list of adrenaline-inducing non-touristy things to do in Gatlinburg.
+Add this to the list of adrenaline-inducing non tourist things to do in Gatlinburg.

 Related Post: Ultimate Guide to Ober Gatlinburg: Coupons, Discounts, and Deals